Burr Pond State Park

 This Unit of the CT State Park and Forest System also provides staff support to Dennis Hill and Haystack Mountain State Parks and a number of other state properties in that area of the state.
 Each season we hire seasonal employees in a number of different positions to welcome and support the many visitors who come to the park.

-Positions Include: (see details under Examples of Duties)
+POSITIONS AVAILABLE (see details under Examples of Duties)

 CT DEEP encourages you to consider applying for seasonal opportunities at alternate locations as your application is under review.